Can I Send Large Files via Gmail?

 What Is Gmail Attachment Limit?

-Before learning how to send large-size files through Gmail, you can take a moment to know better about the Gmail attachment limit first.
+Before learning how to send large-size files through Gmail, you can take a moment to learn more about the Gmail attachment limit first.

 Gmail Attachment Limit